pyrotek45/Pyrotek45Nvim/README.md

 - Main keybindings:
   - Save : `space -> w`
-  - Quit : `space -> q` (this will not exit neovim unless you have saved your project)
+  - Quit : `space -> q` ( This will not exit neovim unless you have saved your project )
-  - Force quit : `space -> Q` (this will force neovim to quit regardless if you have saved your file or not)
+  - Force quit : `space -> Q` ( This will force neovim to quit regardless if you have saved your file or not )
-  - New tab : `space -> n` (this will create an emtpy new tab)
+  - New tab : `space -> n` ( This will create an emtpy new tab )
-  - Read : `space -> r` (this will prompt you for a command (ls for example) and the output of that command will be added to your text)
+  - Read : `space -> r` ( This will prompt you for a command ( ls for example ) and the output of that command will be added to your text )
-  - Terminal command : `space -> t` (this will prompt you for a command to run in your terminal)
+  - Terminal command : `space -> t` ( This will prompt you for a command to run in your terminal )
+  - Open Terminal : `space -> T` ( This will open a new terminal )
-  - Set current directory : `space -> d` (this will set the current dir for the file you have open)
+  - Set current directory : `space -> d` (This will set the current dir for the file you have open )
-  - Open file explorer : `space -> tab` ( this will open a new panel on the left with a file tree )
+  - Open file explorer : `space -> tab` ( This will open a new panel on the left with a file tree )
-  - Open a file in a tab : `space -> e -> n` ( this will open a new tab and a browser to select a file to edit )
+  - Open a file in a tab : `space -> e -> n` ( This will open a new tab and a browser to select a file to edit )

 - Edit Keybindings:
-  - Edit config : `space -> e -> c` ( this will open your neovim configuration )
+  - Edit config : `space -> e -> c` ( This will open your neovim configuration )
-  - Source config : `space -> s -> c` ( this will source your config to take immediate effect )
+  - Source config : `space -> s -> c` ( This will source your config to take immediate effect )

 - Multi Curser Mode:
   - Hover over a word and press : `ctrl + n` ( This will add a curser to copies of the word )